eug-vs/stickerpicker/README.md

 # Maunium sticker picker
 A fast and simple Matrix sticker picker widget.
 Tested on Element Web, Android & iOS.
+Animated stickers are currently not supported.

+## TL;DR
+ - How to use stickerpacks?
+See step 2: https://github.com/maunium/stickerpicker/wiki/Enabling-the-widget
+ - How to add my own stickerpacks? - open PR to this file https://github.com/eug-vs/stickerpicker/blob/master/telegram-packs.txt

 ## Discussion
 Matrix room: [`#stickerpicker:maunium.net`](https://matrix.to/#/#stickerpicker:maunium.net)